 Like with any subscription service, if your prices increased; your service suffered; or a better option became available, you’d make a change.
 With the cloud, you’re not tied into a fixed cost for your hosting technology like you would be with traditional on-premise IT.
 You should always be looking to help your organisation’s bottom line by remaining conscious of the options available to you, and a great cloud partner will help you achieve that.

-Consider a CloudOps Active Management Solution (CAMS) to Enhance Your AWS Hosting
+Consider a CloudOps implementation to Enhance Your AWS Hosting

 Whatever your current hosting situation, every cloud-based IT infrastructure is improved with the addition of sophisticated automation tools and proactive support services.
-Our CloudOps Active Management Solution (CAMS) is the ideal answer.
+Our CloudOps is the ideal answer.

-This is done using a complex algorithm to determine the best performing environment between AWS and Azure for you, delivering significant cost reductions compared with native pricing models.
-We review your individual cloud environment regularly and make decisions based on your best interests to maximise your savings.
+This is done using a complex algorithm to determine the best performing environment balancing cost vs performance for you, delivering significant cost savings.
+We review your individual cloud environment regularly and make recommendations based on your best interests to maximise your savings.

-Available across both Azure and AWS, CAMS gives you the best possible hosting solution to fit your business.
+Available across both Azure and AWS, CloudOps gives you the best possible cloud management solution to fit your business.

 - More predictable and manageable monthly fees